Skip to main contentArrow Right

 });

-Remember to add the routeGuard method import statement to the list of existing imports in the same file:
+Don’t forget to import the routeGuard method at the top of the same file:

 import { routeGuard } from "@descope/vue-sdk";

-Lastly, in the navigation bar, you need to show the correct buttons based on the user’s authentication status and allow the user to log out.
-To do this, open the src/components/NavBar.vue file and replace the existing code with the following:
+Lastly, update the navigation bar so it displays the right buttons based on the user’s authentication status and provides a way to log out.
+Open src/components/NavBar.vue and replace the existing code with the following:

 <script setup>